 - Has voice navigation that tells you of upcoming turns, exits, stops etc. Handy if travelling alone or want to avoid constantly looking at a map.
 Or your co-pilot gets car sick and passes out like I usually do and become utterly useless in helping navigate.

 Tip: If you don’t have internet, you can always download a map on your device and use it to navigate offline.

 If you can’t drive a stick shift and need to rent an automatic, you should call the car rental company ahead of time to see if they’ll have one available.

-11. Do You Have The Right Drivers Permit or License To Drive In France?
+11. Do You Have The Right Driving License To Drive In France?

 According to the official website of France, if you have an EU driving licence or driver’s permit from another country, you’re allowed to drive in France as long as the following conditions are met.

 - Your drivers’ license must be valid.

-- Drivers permit must have been issued by the country in which you normally resided before moving to France.
+- Your driver’s license must have been issued by the country where you normally reside.

-- Drivers permit must be written in French or be accompanied by an official translation. ( we have managed so far without an official transcript, knock on wood).
+- Your drivers’ license must be written in French or be accompanied by an official translation. ( we managed to get around without an official translation, knock on wood).

-TIP: Although not required, it’s highly recommended that you get an international drivers license which can help to expedite encounters with authorities in the event of an accident or traffic infraction.
-If you plan on staying in France for over a year, you’re supposed to apply for a French drivers permit.
+TIP: Although not required, it’s highly recommended that you get an international driving permit which can help expedite encounters with authorities in the event of an accident or traffic infraction.
+If you plan on staying in France for over a year, you’re supposed to apply for a French driver’s permit.